DiscordLabSCP/DiscordLab/README.md

 After running this /addlog command, you shouldn't need to restart your server.

-## Nightly builds

-You can get the latest nightly build from [nightly.link](https://nightly.link/JayXTQ/DiscordLab/workflows/artifact/main/DiscordLab.zip).
-This will always be the latest build, but it may not be stable, so use at your own risk.

 Nightly builds contain all modules and the main bot for you to just copy and paste easily, no need to go scanning the releases page.